robenkleene/audio-references/ableton-live/ableton-live.md

 ## Recording

 - To record an audio clip of specific length: Set the quantize amount to the amount you want to record (e.g., "1 bar").
-Hit record, then hit the stop button for that clip immediately.
+Hit record, then hit the stop button (or the same clips play button again) for that track immediately.
 The clip recording will stop automatically after the quantize amount finishes.